Iretha/design-patterns/src/com/smdev/creational/creational.md

 * [Factory Method (GoF)](/design-patterns/creational/factory-method)

-Designed to let subclasses to decide which concrete class to instantiate
+Designed to create objects without specifying their concrete classes.
+It let subclasses to decide which concrete class to instantiate.

 * [Prototype (GoF)](/design-patterns/creational/prototype)